goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/handling-unexpected.md

   - Some research may produce **negative findings**, i.e., the thing that you were testing did not have an effect or had an opposite effect to what you expected.

-    - Check your methods and results, making sure that e.g. you had appropriate controls in place, and they behaved as expected, or rule out equipment/recording errors
+    - Check your methods and results, making sure that e.g. you had **appropriate controls in place**, and they behaved as expected, or rule out equipment/recording errors

     - It is important to determine the **source of this discrepancy**, i.e., why you didn’t find what you expected.
 This finding could be interesting or important and/or help avoid others repeating the same thing.